k4itrun/.github/CONTRIBUTING.md

 <!-- prettier-ignore-end -->

+Link any related issues, discussions, or pull requests.
+Use keywords like `Closes`, `Fixes`, or `Resolves` to automatically close them when merging.

-#### 💡 Additional Notes
+#### Additional Notes

-Anything else reviewers should know.
+Add any extra context, caveats, screenshots, or information that would help reviewers.
+Mention known limitations or follow-ups if applicable.

 ---

+## ❤ Thank you for helping us improve this project!

+Your time, ideas, and effort are valued here.
+If you have questions, open a discussion or reach out to the maintainers.

 ## 📜 License

 By contributing, you agree that your contributions will be licensed under the same license as the project (see the [LICENSE](LICENSE.md) file for details).

----

-### ❤ Thank you for helping us improve this project!

-Your time, ideas, and effort are valued here.
-If you have questions, open a discussion or reach out to the maintainers.